alex-dukhno/isomorphicdb/docs/user-guide/getting_started.md

 # Getting Started

-Currently, `database` is not distributed in a binary format.
+Currently, `isomorphicdb` is not distributed in a binary format.
 Experimentally, we support docker image.
 So you have to have Docker installed on your machine.
 Before pooling it from `GitHub` registry you have to perform the following steps: